Energy2022

 The DeltaClimeVT business accelerator program is managed by the Vermont Sustainable Jobs Fund and facilitated by ecosVC.
 The program is centered around the ecosVC Lens of the Market® ACCELERATED curriculum, designed to ensure participating startups produce a well grounded case for their business and are able to articulate a compelling plan for success to investors.

 The program features an extensive online curriculum plus one-on-ones facilitated by ecosVC principals, active engagement with sponsoring Vermont utilities, business mentors, investors and successful venture leaders.
 Startups must have at least two senior members of their team actively participate in all aspects of the program.
 The program includes three intensive sprints (each 2-4 days in duration), weekly assignments and bi-weekly webinars as well as frequent 1:1 engagement with program leaders and mentors.
-Active engagement and peer-mentoring by participants is an essential part of the program and a final prize of $25,000 will be awarded to a peer-selected company.
+Active engagement and peer-mentoring by participants is an essential part of the program and a final award of $25,000 will be awarded to a peer-selected company.
 The DeltaClimeVT program managers work to ensure that startups in the cohort are non-competitive.

 About DeltaClimeVT